 This bill seeks to strengthen the regulation of service contracts and protection product guarantees in Washington State by amending various sections of the Revised Code of Washington (RCW).
-It clarifies key definitions such as "service contract," "protection product," and "protection product guarantee," while introducing new requirements for providers.
-These include demonstrating financial responsibility through maintaining a funded reserve account or obtaining a reimbursement insurance policy.
-The bill also outlines the obligations of providers to issue receipts and copies of contracts to consumers, as well as the conditions under which consumers can return service contracts for a full refund.
+It clarifies key definitions, such as "service contract," "protection product," and "protection product guarantee," while introducing new requirements for providers.
+These include demonstrating financial responsibility through maintaining a funded reserve account or obtaining a reimbursement insurance policy, as well as issuing receipts and copies of contracts to consumers.
+The bill also allows consumers to return service contracts for a full refund under specified conditions, enhancing consumer protection.

 Statutes affected: